 - Terry Pratchett: Witches Abroad (1991)

-Reading the adaptation by Angela Carter or watcihng Neil Jordan's film can be an excellent lesson idea for young adult and adult learners as they will all share some kind of background knowledge which can be a starting point for discussions and langauge work.
-Do read and watch first, as some students may find the adaptations upsetting.
+Reading the adaptation by Angela Carter or watcihng Neil Jordan's film can be an excellent lesson idea for young adult and adult learners as they will all share some kind of background knowledge which can be a starting point for discussions and language work.
+Do read or watch any adaptation before you suggest it in class, as some students may find them upsetting.

 Helbling Young Readers adaptations of classic fairy and folk tales